Colorfulstan/RiotRateLimiter-node/README.md

 Because there are no limit-window information given by riot this timer might wait longer then neccessary when the rate-limit will be approached (the full reset time), even if there are only a few requests left in the limit-count.
 All requests that would exceed the limit will be queeud up to be executed as soon as the the limit resets.

+## Treatment of Error Responses

+### 429 with retry-after Header (App- or Methodlimit exceeded)
+These requests will be rescheduled (first in queue) and the executing limiter will back off for the duration given by the retry-after Header.

+### 429 without retry-after Header (Underlying API System)
+These requests will be rescheduled (first in queue) and the executing limiter will backoff generically.

+This means it will start with a backoff timer on the first try (eg. 1000 MS) and increase the backoff time exponentially with each unsuccessful try (2000, 4000, 8000, ...).

+### Other errors
+Will be passed back to the caller by rejecting the promise returned from ```.executing```

 ## Running the tests